Frequently Asked Questions

 The Tourist Office is always a good place to start

 Many accommodation options will allow you to store your luggage if you arrive early or leave late.
-If not, there is luggage storage at the central bus station on the main street.
+If not, there is luggage storage and also showers at the central bus station on the main street.